johansenja/ruby-lsp-rails-factory-bot/README.md

 Notes:

 - The extension has "understanding" of factory/trait completion items, but due to limitations on when ruby-lsp displays the completion suggestions, they aren't visible for Symbols (eg. factory/trait names) :/ though they happen to be visible for symbols in Hash/Kw notation (ie with `:` after - `key: ...`)
-- Factory definition is not supported at the moment (current limitation of factory bot), but might come in due course
+- Factory definition is not supported at the moment (limitation of current implementation), but might come in due course

 ## Development